Ash & Elm -Reception

-We had a very busy first term in school and are now looking forward to our Spring term at Aughton Town Green and being in Reception means we have lots of fun and do lots of exciting activities.
-It will be an action packed term as our topics include learning all about winter, cold lands, Chinese New Year, Spring and growing!
+We had a very busy couple of terms in school and are now looking forward to our Summer term at Aughton Town Green and being in Reception means we have lots of fun and do lots of exciting activities.
+It will be an action packed term as our topics include learning all about growing and changes, Fairytales and People who help us!

 Take a look at some of the work we will be completing this term:

-Maths - This term, we will learn about all about numbers, counting, adding and subtracting, shapes and money.
+Maths - This term, we will learn about all about numbers, counting, adding and subtracting, shapes, measuring and money.
 We will use all these skills in different activities around the classroom.

 Important days to remember: